 The removal of asbestos containing materials shall be carried out by specialist contractors only.
 The removal of asbestos containing materials (ACMs) is considered a 'particular risk'.
-The Safety, Health and Welfare at Work (Construction) Regulations S.I.291 of 2013 and SI 589 of 2010 (Exposure to Asbestos Amendment) shall apply in full.
+The Safety, Health and Welfare at Work (Construction) Regulations S.I.291 of 2013 and SI 589 of 2010 Safety, Health and Welfare at Work (Exposure to Asbestos) (Amendment) shall apply in full.
 In most instances the specialist contractor will be appointed Project Supervisor Design Process (PSDP) and Project Supervisor Construction Stage (PSCS).
 The PSCS shall submit the statutory notice to the Health and Safety Authority (HSA) 14 days before work commences on the removal of ACMs.